syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Automation-Id.md

 ## DataPager

-Refer the below image to know the AutomationId values of the pager buttons in SfDatapager.
+Refer the below image to know the AutomationId values of the pager buttons in SfDataPager.

 ![Automation Id format for Pager](SfDataGrid_images/AutomationId_Pager.png)